menu

 Woman smiling in front of Jeep Arch in Moab, Utah.

-Here are some other important tips to remember when hiking in the desert:
+Here are some important things to remember when hiking in the desert:

-🏜 Carry more water than you think you’ll need.
-At least a gallon per person per day is recommended for hiking in the desert, but considering the distance of this trail carrying 2-3L should be more than enough.
-Be aware, there aren’t any reliable water sources on the trail so be sure you carry enough water for your dog if hiking with your furry friend!
+Carry more water than you think you’ll need.
+At least a gallon per person per day is recommended for hiking in the desert.
+However, considering the distance of this trail, carrying 2-3L should be more than enough.
+Be aware, there aren’t any reliable water sources on the trail.
+You need to carry enough water for yourself and your dog!

-🏜 Remember sun protection- sunglasses, hat, sun shirt, sunscreen!
+Remember sun protection.
+A sunglasses, hat, sun shirt, and sunscreen are musts in Moab!

-🏜 Don’t bust the crust!
-Much of the land in the desert is covered in biological soil crust, otherwise known as cryptobiotic soil.
+Don’t bust the crust!
+Many areas of the desert around Moab are covered in biological soil crust, otherwise known as cryptobiotic soil.
 Cryptobiotic soil plays a critical role in the desert ecosystem and is extremely delicate.
-It can take years to decades to recover from damage, so it’s important to stay on trail, or travel over durable surfaces like dry washes or slickrock, to avoid disrupting the cryptobiotic soil!
+It can take years to decades for cryptobiotic soil to recover from damage.
+This is why it’s so important to stay on trail, or travel over durable surfaces like dry washes or slickrock.

 Other Moab Adventures You May Enjoy: